Health Sciences - Physical Education, Bachelor of Science in Education

 - Submission of a copy of your State-approved Identity-Verified Print (IVP) fingerprint clearance card, obtainable through the Arizona Department of Public Safety (602-223-2279)

-- PES Credit.
-These must include the following (6 units):
+- FIT Credit.
+These may include the following (3 units):

 Physical Education Methods (12 units)

 Pedagogical Content Knowledge of Physical Education (12 units)

 Fieldwork in Physical Education (17 units)

 Teacher education programs require a student teaching or internship experience.
 A minimum number of practicum units are also required, which involves supervised field experience with a practicing teacher.
 These required experiences are embedded in the major requirements courses.

 Before being accepted for student teaching, the following criteria must be met:

 - Admission to the Professional Education Programs (PEP)